Quick answer

 What should I order at a Paris natural wine bar?

 Tell the staff what you normally drink and let them guide you — Parisian natural wine bar staff are passionate and knowledgeable.
 If you're new to natural wine, start with a pét-nat (naturally sparkling) or a chilled Gamay.
 For food, most bars serve charcuterie/cheese boards, small plates, and seasonal dishes.
 The combination of a planche (sharing board) and a bottle is the quintessential Paris wine bar experience.
+Don't be afraid to ask for something 'weird' — that's half the fun.

 What is the difference between a cave and a bar à vin?

-A cave (pronounced "cav") is a wine shop where you can also drink on-site — buy a bottle off the shelf and open it right there, usually with small plates available.
+A cave (pronounced 'cav') is a wine shop where you can also drink on-site — buy a bottle off the shelf and open it right there, usually with small plates available.
 A bar à vin is a proper wine bar with by-the-glass pours and often a fuller food menu.
 Many Paris spots blur the line: Septime La Cave is technically a cave but functions as a bar, while Le Barav (short for bar à vin) has a retail cave next door.
 In practice, just go where the vibe suits you.